The land-sea mask

 end

-SpeedyWeather.finish!(::MilleniumFlood, args...) = nothing
+SpeedyWeather.finalize!(::MilleniumFlood, args...) = nothing

 Note that the flooding will take place only at the start of the 21st century, last indefinitely, but not if the model integration period does not cover that exact event, see Schedules.
-Initializing a model a few days earlier would then have this MilleniumFlood take place
+Initializing a model a few days earlier would then have this MilleniumFlood

 land_sea_mask = LandSeaMask(spectral_grid) # start with Earth's land-sea mask

-model = PrimitiveWetModel(;spectral_grid, land_sea_mask)
+model = PrimitiveWetModel(spectral_grid; land_sea_mask)

 add!(model, MilleniumFlood()) # or MilleniumFlood(::DateTime) for any non-default date